lmcdaniel1998/MSP432P401R-Programs/README.md

 # MSP432P401R-Programs
-various programs to be run on MSP432P401R with connected peripherals
+various C programs to be run on MSP432P401R with connected peripherals